madprops/videosub/README.md

 The output video is saved in /table.

-(It relies in ffmpeg and the srt python library)
+(It relies on ffmpeg and the srt python library)